 For people who wish to learn actionable skills we have teaching.
 But for people who have not yet decided to learn a thing, we have science communication, which I am not an expert in.

-The most generous interpretation of the purpose of science communication I think regards the public as people who are ready and curious to learn about the world with just a little bit pre-digestion of the science out of respect for their busy schedules.
+From what I have gathered, the most generous interpretation of the purpose of science communication I think regards the public as people who are ready and curious to learn about the world with just a little bit pre-digestion of specialised information out of respect for their busy schedules.

 A less generous version regards the public as the funders of science who should be pacified with a little infotainment so they will keep funding the real scientists to do real work.

 Perhaps less generous still, science communication might be the supplier of trite factoids to make the audience sound clever when they regurgitate it somewhere else.

 Most cynically of all, good science communication practice is a tool that can be weaponized in information warfare, for example in pseudo-scientific conspiracy theorizing.

 I prefer to focus on the first use case, because I do not have the stomach for the others.
 I am not raising funding for a startup heading to an IPO, which is the thing that would pay me enough to swallow my pride for the next two use cases.
 I am currently implicated somewhat in (what I hope is) the first use case, so here are some useful links for my own reference.

 No but what is science communication?

 Turns out my these purposes have been noted and studied by others.
 Simis et al. (2016) says: